chaithanya2607/Day08/README.md

        console.log(country);
        }

-# c] Get all the countries with a population of less than 2 lakhs using Filter function.
+# 1c] Get all the countries with a population of less than 2 lakhs using Filter function.

 ----  var request=new XMLHttpRequest();
       request.open("GET","https://raw.githubusercontent.com/rvsp/restcountries-json-data/master/res-countries.json");